EviePalaiochorinou/15-puzzle/README.md

 - The service throws an error when the player tries to make a new move after their game has ended.
 - A **custom** exception was created for when the client requests an invalid move to be played.
-- Future work: Exception when you are trying to GET the game of a player that does not exist.
-The persistence layer would throw an exception that when caught by the service layer, then the service throws an exception with a meaningful message.
+- A **custom** exception was created for when the client requests a game that does not exist.

 ### 💻 Testing